Bring Medicare Home! You earned it

 WHAT ARE THE FACTS?

 News stories everyday report the worsening budget crisis facing our government.
-Because of the deep recession, high unemployment, reduced tax revenues and increasing health care expenses, Medicare may run out of funds in 2024.
-Social Security benefits may also face cuts or increased requirements.
+Because of the post pandemic recovery, economic inflation, reduced tax revenues and increasing health care expenses,

 IS PORTABILITY A PART OF THE SOLUTION?